PGSafarik/FoxWM/README.md

   {DESCRIPTION}

 ## 4. PROJECT STATE AND PLANS FOR THE FUTHURE
+All modifications in the project are of a maintenance nature at the moment.
+However, the repository of the project on Github will be preserved for any interested parties, or for future generations to know that such a project ever existed...

 ## 5. AUTHOR AND PROJECT LICENCION:
 Copyright (C) 2002-2004 by Sander Jansen. <sander@knology.net>